 The other option is filing a wrongful death lawsuit.
 If you try to work with the insurance company, it does not keep you from filing a wrongful death claim at another time.
 You can do it at any time before the statute of limitations expires if the insurance company denies the claim or if they are being unreasonable in settlement negotiations.

 Sometimes, this is the best way to show the insurance company that you mean business and that they should not try to take liberties with your legal rights.
 Many families will file a wrongful death lawsuit right after the accident.
-They can still negotiate a settlement during the process, and there is no guarantee that their case will go all the way to trial.
+A settlement can still be negotiated during the process without ever needing to go all the way to trial.
 In fact, a court hearing is very rare.

 Nonetheless, the legal process associated with a wrongful death claim could drag on, especially if the defendant digs in their heels and fights.
-This is why you need to begin the process early by calling Zanes Law Injury Lawyers.
-If you wait to file a claim or hire us, you could have to go much longer without getting the money you need.
+This is why you need to begin the process early.
+If you wait to file a claim or hire a lawyer, you could have to go much longer without getting the money you need.

-Take action today and make the call to our Tuscon wrongful death lawyers.
-We understand that this is a filedifficult time for you, but the legal process often favors those who act quickly.
-You can reach us at any time at (520) 777-7777 or you can contact us online.
+Take action today and make the call to our Tucson wrongful death lawyers at Zanes Law.
+We understand that this is a difficult time for you, but the legal process often favors those who act quickly.
+To get a free consultation, call us orcontact us.